harrison314/BouncyHsm/Doc/BouncyHsmClient.md

 # BouncyHsm Client
-A REST API client for [BouncyHSM](https://github.com/harrison314/BouncyHsm) that allows you to manage BouncyHSM programmatically using code.
+A REST API client for [Bouncy Hsm](https://github.com/harrison314/BouncyHsm) that allows you to manage BouncyHSM programmatically using code.
 This package is recommended for use in unit tests.

 This package contains native PKCS#11 libraries for:
 * Windows x86